-Any student in Transition Year or Fifth Year may apply to take part in Round 1, which will be held online.
+Any student going to school in Ireland in Transition Year or Fifth Year who was born on or after January 1st 2006 may apply to take part in Round 1, which will be held online.

 About IrEOES Round 1